Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

 Most classes around the finding, reading and transforming input data have implementations for the five different data_types in HydroMT.
 The main objects to work with input data are:

-- The :class:`~data_catalog.DataCatalog` is the most high-level class and leverages the next few classes to find, read and transform the data coming from its configuration.
-The methods used to do this are called  ``get_<data_type>``, for example :method:`~data_catalog.DataCatalog.get_rasterdataset`.
+* The :class:`~data_catalog.DataCatalog` is the most high-level class and leverages the next few classes to find, read and transform the data coming from its configuration.
+    The methods used to do this are called  ``get_<data_type>``, for example :func:`~data_catalog.DataCatalog.get_rasterdataset`.
-- The :class:`~resolvers.uri_resolver.URIResolver` is responsible for finding the data based on a single uri.
+* The :class:`~resolvers.uri_resolver.URIResolver` is responsible for finding the data based on a single uri.
 This class is generic for all data_types.
-An implementation that finds data based on naming conventions is the :method:`~resolvers.convention_resolver.ConventionResolver`.
+An implementation that finds data based on naming conventions is the :class:`~resolvers.convention_resolver.ConventionResolver`.
-- The :class:`Driver <drivers.base_driver.BaseDriver>` has different subclasses based
+* The :class:`Driver <drivers.base_driver.BaseDriver>` has different subclasses based on
-  on the data_type, for example :class:`~drivers.raster.raster_dataset_driver.RasterDatasetDriver`, which then has different implementations, for example a driver for reading raster data using
+    the data_type, for example
+    :class:`~drivers.raster.raster_dataset_driver.RasterDatasetDriver`, which then has
+    different implementations, for example a driver for reading raster data using
-  rasterio: :class:`~drivers.raster.rasterio_driver.RasterioDriver`.
+    rasterio: :class:`~drivers.raster.rasterio_driver.RasterioDriver`. which reads
-  which reads raster data.
+    raster data.
-- :class:`DataAdapter <adapters.data_adapter_base.DataAdapterBase>` has subclasses that
+* :class:`DataAdapter <adapters.data_adapter_base.DataAdapterBase>` has subclasses that
     transform data, like renaming, reprojecting etc. These subclasses are for example:
     :class:`~adapters.rasterdataset.RasterDatasetAdapter`.

 So let's say you would like to read data in HydroMT, you can do this by creating a DataCatalog instance and using the ``get_<data_type>`` methods to read the data.